Pompeiro/TFT-DSS/README.md

 # TFT-DSS
 Teamfight Tactics Decisive Support System

+17.09 back to business and working on improvements in set 4, was doing research about neural networks to deal with computer vision for DSS.

 This is my current project, and I will work on advices which champion should user pick from 5 random champions that user can buy.

 I will use my knowledge to build fuzzy logic system that will calculate uncertain utility for every single champion and their combinations as a team.
 I dont recommend using it in ranked games especially its wasnt test with game yet.